 Just because a child is being raised in a bilingual home, does not mean they will develop a speech and language delay.
 I get a lot of parents asking how they can help their children learn language when they are learning more than one language.

 Children can learn to speak more than one language.
 They can learn languages at home, at school, or in the community.
 Some children can speak two languages easily.
 But sometimes they know one language better than the other.
 The language your child knows better is his dominant language.
 Over time, the dominant language may change.
 For example, a child who speaks Spanish at home may start to use English when she starts school.
 Her dominant language could change from Spanish to English.

 It’s not just because I write blogs for them, but I would totally recommend the Speech Blubs app when working with ANY child that has speech and language delays, or if you just want to enhance the skills that they already have.

-For children that are bilingual, Speech Blubs has an English AND Spanish version that is available for use.
+For children that are bilingual, Speech Blubs has an English, Spanish, Portuguese, and French version that is available for use.
 This is a great app for practicing skills such as articulation (forming speech sounds), oral motor activities (how to move their mouths to create speech), and formulating syllables, words, and sentences.

 I know what you’re thinking.
 So what if my child is learning a language other than Spanish?
 I always tell my families that no matter what language they are attempting to learn, you want to make sure you are distributing the time that they are exposed to each language is equal.